bjpop/gurita/docs/swarm.rst

        :height: 600px
        :align: center
        :alt: Swarm plot showing the distribution of age for each class in the titanic data set, grouped by class and sex

-You can specify more than one feature to group by; hatch will generate a separate swarm plot for every ``hue`` feature specified.

 .. _swarm_hueorder: